danielc777888/pong/README.md

 ## TODO
 * Use raylib pinned version.
 Currently 3.7.0
 * Migrate to latest ghc
-* As part of arena, please 2 walls at the side to interact with paddles
 * Randomely generate placement of new ball
 * Physics ball, paddles
 * Detect goal, and increment scores